mariabazotte/endog-school-choice/README.md

 - -nbextracapa 'B'  # Number of scholarships (extra capacity)
 - -seed        'E'  # Seed for instance generation

-The resulting instance file, named `'T'bts_'C'nbschools'S'nbstudents'B'extracapa'E'seed.txt`, is saved at folder `data/instances`.
+The resulting instance file, named `'T'bts_'C'nbschools'S'nbstudents'B'extracapa'E'seed.txt`, is saved in the folder `data/instances`.

 ### Main Code

-The main code is available at folder `src/`.
+The main code is available in the folder `src/`.
 To run the main code, execute:
 ```
 cd src/
 make